xbeat/Machine-Learning/README.md

 BOND is a technique for aligning Large Language Models (LLMs) with human preferences.
 It uses a novel approach called Best-of-N Distillation to improve the quality and consistency of LLM outputs.
 This method generates multiple responses and selects the best one based on a reward model, effectively distilling the knowledge into a more focused and aligned model.

+## Accelerating KMeans Clustering with Approximate Nearest Neighbors

+Understanding Traditional KMeans Implementation

+The K-means clustering algorithm partitions n observations into k clusters by iteratively assigning points to their nearest centroid and updating centroids based on mean positions.
+This vanilla implementation showcases the core algorithm's inefficiencies in nearest neighbor search.

 ## Building Effective AI with Domain Expertise and Python

 The Role of Domain Expertise in AI Development